Cordillera Huayhuash Circuit Trek

 Day 16: Today, we cross the Punta Tarpush (4800m) and have the option to ascend Cerro Jyamy (5000m) from the pass.
 Views from the summit extend to Huascaran and the distant Cordillera Blanca.
 Descend to a lakeside camp.
 (4500m).

 Day 17: After an initial descent, we trek up to the Punta Jahuacocha (4850m).
 There is the option of a short scramble from here to a peak with magical views of the Huayhuash range.
 A steep descent then leads to the lovely camp at Whacrish (4350m).

 Day 18: We have the option to cross another pass to reach Jahuacocha, or take the more direct route with the crew.
 The campsite at Laguna Jahuachocha is one of the most beautiful in the whole of South America!

 Day 19: Today we cross the final pass of the route, the Punta Llamac (4500m) and then descend to the village of Llamac (3250m).
 Here we say goodbye to our trek crew and meet our vehicles for the 5 hour drive back to Huaraz.
 Arriving in Huraz we check into our hotel and there will be time for a quick clean up before dinner and a soft bed!

-Day 20: After a leisurely breakfast we set off for the drive back to Lima where we check into the group hotel.
+Day 20: After an early start we set off for the drive back to Lima where we check into the group hotel.

 This holiday involves going to very high altitude.
 During the course of your trip you will be spending at least one night above 4000 metres and/or trekking to 5000 metres or above.
 This is not something that you should worry about; the human body is quite capable of adapting to a very wide range of altitudes, but it is important that we follow some simple rules in order to acclimatise successfully.
 Before coming on this holiday you should read the advice on trekking at high altitude.